yechielw/vicinae/README.md

 - Built-in theming system with light and dark palettes
   → Custom themes can be added via config (see docs)
 - Raycast compatibility module
   → Includes access to the official Raycast extension store, with one-click installs directly from within the launcher
+  → Many extensions may not work yet due to missing APIs or general Linux incompatibilities (improvements in progress)